Principal Stress Calculator

 - The rectangle grey boxes inside the mechanical component represent the exemplary small elements inside the mechanical component.

 - If you focus on the stress of each of the elements, you will find that the stress is the same,

 σyin the vertical direction on every single element of the component.

-- One such element is colored green and emphasized to aid in your understanding.
+- One such element is colored red and emphasized to aid in your understanding.

 Let us take a look at one of the small elements with unit thickness from the mechanical component as shown in the figure below: